 Contact North Park graduate admissions for more information on this policy and how it impacts your application to the School of Education.

-The State of Illinois requires teacher certification/licensure candidates to be U.S. citizens or legal permanent residents.
-However, international students are still invited to complete a graduate degree in education at North Park, without certification/licensure.
+The State of Illinois requires candidates for a teaching license to be U.S. citizens or legal permanent residents.
+However, international students are still invited to complete a graduate degree in education at North Park, without licensure.
 Learn more about requirements for international students.

 Review our complete graduate education application process for more details on the process and timeline of your application.